Traumatic Facial Burn Injuries

 - Leg, front—9 percent, and back—9 percent

 When checking the area of burning involved, only the second and third-degree burns are totaled.
-First-degree burns tend to hold onto water so, unlike second and third-degree burns, there aren’t the fluid losses involved.
+First-degree burns tend to hold onto water, so there aren’t the fluid losses involved, unlike second and third-degree burns.

 If the burn involves more than 15 percent to 20 percent of the body area, there can be significant fluid losses and the presence of shock.
-IV fluids are indicated whenever there are large areas of 2nd and 3rd-degree burns involved.
-According to the Parkland Formula for traumatic burn fluid loss: 4 cc of fluid per kilogram per percent of burn is equivalent to the fluid given in the first twenty-four hours, with the first half given over 8 hours.
-This involves about 8000 cc of fluid in a 175-pound person with a 25 percent burn.
+IV fluids are indicated whenever large areas of 2nd and 3rd-degree burns are involved.
+According to the Parkland Formula for traumatic burn fluid loss: 4 ccs of fluid per kilogram per percent of burn is equivalent to the fluid given in the first twenty-four hours, with the first half given over 8 hours.
+This involves about 8000 ccs of liquid in a 175-pound person with a 25 percent burn.

-The greater the percent of skin burned, the greater is the risk of death.
-Those with burns less than 20 percent of their body area involved will generally survive but those with burns covering greater than 50 percent of the body have a much higher mortality risk, depending on age and the presence of other medical conditions.Signs and Symptoms of Facial Burns
+The greater the percentage of skin burned, the greater the risk of death.
+Those with burns less than 20 percent of their body area will generally survive.
+Still, those with burns covering greater than 50 percent of the body have a much higher mortality risk, depending on age and the presence of other medical conditions.Signs and Symptoms of Facial Burns

 The signs and symptoms of a burn depend on the type of burn.
 For example, a superficial first-degree burn will be dry and red.
 It will be perceived as fairly painful.
 The skin is red but will blanch and turn white when one presses on it.
 There may be some swelling of the skin.
 There are no blisters and no insensible fluid loss.
 This is a burn that looks a great deal like sunburn.
-It tends to fade over a 5 day period of time.
+It tends to fade over 5 days.